Last Updated on: 10th November 2023, 11:52 am

 How To Care for Hermit Crabs While on Vacation

 Keeping hermit crabs safe while you’re away is a two-step process.
-The first and most important act is to make preparations so that the hermit crabs benefit from good husbandry.
+The most important act is to make preparations so that the hermit crabs benefit from good husbandry.

-The second is enlisting the support of a friend, neighbor, or family member and creating an easy-to-follow checklist of tasks, so a complete beginner understands the care needs of hermit crabs.
+The second is enlisting the support of a friend, neighbor, or family member and creating an easy-to-follow checklist of tasks so a beginner understands the care needs of hermit crabs.

 Pre-Vacation Hermit Crab Care